 - Ranking on Google shouldn’t be your only concern.
 If you want your website to perform well, it also needs to generate leads and sales.

-- It takes around 4-6 months for new web content to start generating sales-related results.
+- It takes around 4-6 months for new web content to start generating sales-related

 - If you have an e-commerce website, make sure you optimise your category pages and product pages.
 These should be optimised for sales conversion and search engine visibility.

 - All websites can also benefit from more content and this article just touches on the importance of having regular, fresh content.
-If your website is the bear minimum in terms of an online presence, content is the real ‘meat’ of your online presence.
+If your website is the bare minimum in terms of an online presence, content is the real ‘meat’ of your online presence.
 You could start a blog, gather email addresses and set up a mailing list, start a podcast or set up a YouTube channel.
 There are lots of different types of content you could produce so you should spend some time thinking about what’s best for your business.